 - In 1998, venture funds invested \$50 million in Puerto Rico, of which \$35.7 million is allocated to private sources based on the level of government investment in the funds.
-The Puerto Rico government estimates that \$350 million is under management for investment as venture capital in Puerto Rico, of which \$100 million has been provided by the Puerto Rico government (\$48 million in private equity, and \$52 million in a venture fund of funds). - UC activity in 1998 represented approximately 0.18% of gross product in the U.S. as a whole, and 0.11% in Puerto Rico, or two thirds as much, ranking Puerto Rico 16 of 52 in terms of activity compared to the economy, and 31 in terms of overall VC activity. - □ Using gross product and not gross domestic product (GDP) as the baseline overestimates the extent of VC activity in Puerto Rico.
-If VC activity were expressed as a share of GDP instead, the indicator score would be reduced by a third to 0.12% (GDP in Puerto Rico is 50% higher than gross product). - The volume of venture capital investment in any one year should not be construed as a powerful indicator of innovation capacity in Puerto Rico, or elsewhere.
-Given the small amounts of financing involved, one or two deals could radically change the rankings (as is true with the IPO indicator).
-Also, without information on the rate of return to VC investments, volume data for any one year has little meaning.
+The Puerto Rico government estimates that \$350 million is under management for investment as venture capital in Puerto Rico, of which \$100 million has been provided by the Puerto Rico government (\$48 million in private equity, and \$52 million in a venture fund of funds). - VC activity in 1998 represented approximately 0.18% of gross product in the U.S. as a whole, and 0.11% in Puerto Rico, or two thirds as much, ranking Puerto Rico 16 of 52 in terms of activity compared to the economy, and 31 in terms of overall VC activity.

-Robert D. Atkinson and Randolph Court, The New Economy Index: Understanding America's Economic Transformation.
-1998.
+&lt;sup>45 Robert D. Atkinson and Randolph Court, The New Economy Index: Understanding America's Economic Transformation, 1998.

-Pricewaterhousecoopers, 1998 Money Tree Report, 1999.
+&lt;sup>46 Price Waterhouse Coopers, 1998 Money Tree Report, 1999.

-Puerto Rico Industrial Development Company, August 1999.
-Because the PriceWaterhouseCoopers only tracks private source funds, this report adjusts total venture investments by the ratio of private funds to total venture funds in Puerto Rico (71%) to allocate \$35.7 million of the total \$50 million in 1998 investments to private sector sources.
+&lt;sup>47 Puerto Rico Industrial Development Company, August 1999.
+Because the Price Waterhouse Coopers only tracks private source funds, this document adjusts total venture investments by the ratio of private funds to total venture funds in Puerto Rico (71%) to allocate \$35.7 million of the total \$50 million in 1998 investments to private sector sources.